fleetdm/fleet/handbook/product/README.md

 The DRI should record the latest versions in the [maintenance tracker](https://docs.google.com/spreadsheets/d/1IWfQtSkOQgm_JIQZ0i2y3A8aaK5vQW1ayWRk6-4FOp0/edit#gid=0) and then notify the [#help-product Slack channel](https://fleetdm.slack.com/archives/C02A8BRABB5) with an update, noting the current versions and highlighting any changes.

+### Restart Algolia manually
+At least once every hour, an Algolia crawler reindexes the Fleet website's content.
+If an error occurs while the website is being indexed, Algolia will block our crawler and respond to requests with this message: `"This action cannot be executed on a blocked crawler"`.

+When this happens, you'll need to manually start the crawler in the [Algolia crawler dashboard](https://crawler.algolia.com/admin/) to unblock it.
+You can do this by logging into the crawler dashboard using the login saved in 1password and clicking the "Restart crawling" button on our crawler's "overview" page](https://crawler.algolia.com/admin/crawlers/497dd4fd-f8dd-4ffb-85c9-2a56b7fafe98/overview).

+No further action is needed if the crawler successfully reindexes the Fleet website.
+If another error occurs while the crawler is running, take a screenshot of the error and add it to the GitHub issue created for the alert and @mention `eashaw` for help.

 ### New CIS benchmarks
 When we create new CIS benchmarks, also submit the new CIS benchmark set to CIS for [certification](https://www.cisecurity.org/cis-securesuite/pricing-and-categories/product-vendor/cis-benchmark-assessment#:~:text=In%20order%20to%20incorporate%20and,recommendations%20in%20the%20associated%20CIS).